Datasets Management

 Hosted Public datasets can be accessed by visitor users through the Datasets page.
 From the Datasets Settings dialog, administrator can modify default settings for the visitors.

-The content of this dialog partially depends from the dataset model.
-For any kind of dataset the Rendering Languages setting panel is available.
-This panel sets the default language(s) that can be considered for rendering the resources in the Data View.
+This Languages panel sets the default language(s) that can be considered for rendering the resources in the Data View.
 The defined languages can be sorted by name, code or the rendering order ("position" column).
 The "active" column determines which languages have been selected for being shown.
 No selection is equivalent to "show all languages".
-As just stated, this represents a default dataset setting, in fact visitor users can customize them as they preferred.
+As just stated, this represents a default dataset setting, indeed visitor users can customize them as described in the Data Structure View section here.

-More details about these settings in this page
+More details about these settings in this page.

 Dataset status